bennyp85/sit323_737_2023-t1-prac10p/README.md

 The response then follows the same path back to the user.

 ## Features
-### Basic Arithmetic Operations: The app supports addition, subtraction, multiplication, and division.
+Basic Arithmetic Operations: The app supports addition, subtraction, multiplication, and division.
-### CRUD Operations: The app allows for creating, reading, updating, and deleting entries in the database.
+RUD Operations: The app allows for creating, reading, updating, and deleting entries in the database.
-### Database ID: Each entry in the database is assigned a unique ID.
+Database ID: Each entry in the database is assigned a unique ID.
 This ID is used for updating or deleting the corresponding entry.
-### Non-Dynamic Page Updates: While the page does not update dynamically at the moment, a refresh view button is available to manually update the page after deleting or updating an entry.
+Non-Dynamic Page Updates: While the page does not update dynamically at the moment, a refresh view button is available to manually update the page after deleting or updating an entry.

-## #Deployment
+## Deployment
 The app is currently deployed on Google Kubernetes Engine (GKE) with an exposed external endpoint.
 To assist with development, scaffold.yaml files are included in the repository.